AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

 Summary
 ---------

-* Procedures are abstractions for actions
+* :ada:`procedure` are abstractions for actions
-* Functions are abstractions for value computations
+* :ada:`function` are abstractions for value computations
-* Functions may return composite values
+* :ada:`functions` may return values of variable size
 * Separate declarations are sometimes necessary

    - Mutual recursion